 Ms. Ladd said yes, it is a recommendation to City Council but it has to go through the committee process.
-This is the first Committee the Resolution has been presented to will go to the Business and Quality of Life Committee, the Finance Committee and the Public Works Committee before it goes to City Council.
+This is the first Committee the Resolution has been presented to and it still has to go to the Business and Quality of Life Committee, the Finance Committee and the Public Works Committee before it goes to City Council.
 Commissioner Tambascio said in looking over the waivers, what about the water bank.